martaju29/paint-windows-js/README.md

 # paint-windows-js
-Clone Paint with Javascript and Canvas
+Clone Paint with Javascript and Canvas, based on @midudev project